pegvin/aunty.sh/README.md

 - [ffmpeg](https://repology.org/project/ffmpeg/) - backend for capturing and recording screen.
 - [slop](https://repology.org/project/slop/) - for specifying the portion of screen you want to capture/record
+- [xclip](https://repology.org/project/xclip/) - to be able to copy to clipboard.

 ---
 # Thanks